Beating of the Bounds

 And it shall be lawful to the Mayor and Commonalty of the same borough to make perambulations thereof, as often as it shall please.

 Above as quoted by R & O.B.
 Peter.

-At various places on the route ancient customs were observed.
+At various places on the route, ancient customs were observed.
 The Mayor placed Jack Hicks across his knee at one point and “thrashed” him.
-At his own request Scout Thorne was similarly treated.
+At his own request, Scout Thorne was similarly treated.
 At Polson, George Fry was solemnly “bumped”.
-The route than lay, except for a slight deviation, along the road to Bulsworthy Lane.
+The route then lay, except for a slight deviation, along the road to Bulsworthy Lane.
 On reaching the gateway at the top of the hill, Councillor William Wise asked the Mayor to call a halt because of an event which happened there 69 years before.
-Councillor West apparently went around when Mr. John Ching was Mayor.
-They had a holiday for the occasion and Mr. Hayne, the schoolmaster, caught him and gave him a good “beating.”
-“I felt it, too” said Councillor Wise.
-The Mayor suggested that a boy should be flogged there that day, and eventually Herbert Pearn and Dudley Saunders submitted to the ordeal.
+Councillor West apparently went around when Mr John Ching was Mayor.
+They had a holiday for the occasion and Mr Hayne, the schoolmaster, caught him and gave him a good “beating.”
+“I felt it, too,” said Councillor Wise.
+The Mayor suggested that a boy should be flogged there that day, and eventually, Herbert Pearn and Dudley Saunders submitted to the ordeal.
 At Stourscombe Cross, where a stone sunk in the road marked the boundary, John Bridgeman and c.
 West submitted to their heads being “bumped” on the stone.
 Being Empire Day, the party stood to the salute and sang the National Anthem.